robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 situation is more like an eternal prison, like The Matrix.

 In an accurate simulation of the world, you would have to simulate other people.
-The ethical status of simulated minds is a point of debate, but I expect the following possiblilities to be reasonable to anyone who rejects substrate cheavanism (like Bolstrom):
+The ethical status of simulated minds is a point of debate, but I expect the following possibilities to be reasonable to anyone who rejects substrate chauvinism (like Bolstrom):
 + The simulated minds are accurate simulations of humans.
-In this case, allowing a person in their ISU (individual simulated universe) to torture its inhabitants, or simply deleting unneeded simulated minds, could amount to enourmous mindcrime.
+In this case, allowing a person in their ISU (individual simulated universe) to torture its inhabitants, or simply deleting unneeded simulated minds, could amount to enormous mindcrime.
 Any one "real" agent could dedicate all of the computer resources to simulating minds being tortured.
 + The simulations are externally completely indistinguishable from humans but carefully designed not to have ethical status.
 I question whether this is remotely possible, and I personally tend to believe that a functionally equivalent human has the same ethical status as a perfect simulation which has the same ethical status as a meat and bones human.
 + The simulations are more like today's video game AI and aren't capable of general intelligence.
-  This would comprimise the believability of the simulation, and there comes a point where the simulation are accurate enough that the "real" agent develops deep empathetic bonds with the "fake" agents and treats them as real.
+  This would compromise the believability of the simulation, and there comes a point where the simulation are accurate enough that the "real" agent develops deep empathetic bonds with the "fake" agents and treats them as real.
-+ **[Good idea]** Instead of dealing with the moral quandries of simulating lesser minds inside the ISU, the AGI that controls the universe could instead be like an actor in a play, simulating the characters within ISUs just as actors play the role as characters in a performance and no mind crime is committed when the actor takes off the costume and the character disapears.
++ **[Good idea]** Instead of dealing with the moral quandaries of simulating lesser minds inside the ISU, the AGI that controls the universe could instead be like an actor in a play, simulating the characters within ISUs just as actors play the role as characters in a performance and no mind crime is committed when the actor takes off the costume and the character disappears.

 #### Issues with the idea of having the AGI be an "actor" to play the NPCs in everyone's ISU